-NOTE: For an example of an authentication script, see the chapter Example Using PHP Script for Authentication.
+NOTE: For an example of an authentication script, see the section Example: Using a PHP Script for Authentication.

 When SL1 executes the PHP script, SL1 passes the following PHP variables to the PHP script:

 - \$service id.
 The numeric ID for the proxied web service. - \$auth user.
 The username of the currently logged in user.